Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: A Unifying Framework

 \begin{defn}[$\tau$-minimality] We say that $c$ is $\tau$-minimal iff (i) $PS(c, y) \geq \tau$ and (ii) there exists no factor $c'$ such that $PS(c', y) \geq \tau$ and $c' \prec c$. \end{defn}

-This determination may be assisted with statistical inference procedures (see Thm.~\ref{thm:ump} below), although we assume access to population proportions in our experiments.

-Since a factor is necessary to the extent that it covers all possible pathways towards a given outcome, our next step is to span the $\tau$-minimal factors and compute their cumulative $PN$ (see \textsf{probNecessity}).
+Since a factor is necessary to the extent that it covers all possible pathways towards a given outcome, our next step is to span the $\tau$-minimal factors and compute their cumulative $PN$ (see \textsf{probNec}).
 As a minimal factor $\factor$ stands for all $\factor'$ such that $\factor \preceq \factor'$, in reporting probability of necessity, we expand $\factorset$ to its upward closure.

-As Thms.~\ref{thm:complete} and \ref{thm:ump} state, this procedure has certain desirable properties (see Appendix~\ref{sec:app_proofs} for all proofs).
+Thms.~\ref{thm:complete} and \ref{thm:ump} state that this procedure is \emph{optimal} in a sense that depends on whether we assume access to oracle or sample estimates of $PS$ (see Appendix~\ref{sec:app_proofs} for all proofs).